coresolutionsltd/coresolutions.ltd/src/content/blog/secrets-management-scale-external-secrets-operator.md

 ### Helm Installation

-Deploy External Secrets Operator using Helm for production environments:
+Deploy External Secrets Operator using Helm

+> For production environments, Helm values and configuration should be stored in version control and applied through your chosen GitOps or CI/CD workflow

 ```bash
 # Add the External Secrets Operator Helm repository